zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 [Try it in EF Core](https://dotnetfiddle.net/SHM63t)

-NOTE: Only support EF Core 3+
+NOTE: Only supported in EF Core 3+

 ### Delete with future action
 You want to delete entities, but you want to defer the execution.

 By default, `BulkDelete` is an immediate operation.
 That means, it's executed as soon as you call the method.

-`FutureAction`: This option let you defer the execution of a Bulk Delete.
+`FutureAction`: This option lets you defer the execution of a Bulk Delete.
-`ExecuteFutureAction`: This option trigger and execute all pending `FutureAction`.
+`ExecuteFutureAction`: This option triggers and executes all pending `FutureAction`.

 ```csharp
 context.FutureAction(x => x.BulkDelete(customers1));